0 item $0.00

 Student research project

-Supervisor(s): Associate Professor Xiaowei Wang and Dr Mark Vidallon
+Supervisor(s): Professor Xiaowei Wang and Dr Mark Vidallon

 This project is focused on the development of novel nanoparticles for controlled or trigger release of their therapeutic cargo.